Elysium-Labs-EU/juno-backend-service/README.md

 1. Download the code to your local machine
 2. Run `yarn` to install all dependencies
 3. Store the `credentials.json` inside the folder `/google`
-4. Run `yarn start` from the root to start the server (using nodemon)
+4. Run `yarn start:watch` from the root to start the server (using nodemon)
 5. If case you have no `token.json` in the folder `/google` the code will generate one for you, follow the steps in the console.
 6. Once the server is running, you can open `/api-docs` to see the SwaggerUI for all API's.